-- 1. Provide a printed handout or PowerPoint presentation to the students in the class. - 2.
+- 1. Provide a printed or electronic handout or PowerPoint presentation to the students in the class. - 2.
 List and define key terms from the readings. - 3.
-As much as possible, show the relationship of key ideas using graphs and tables. - 4.
+It is often helpful to show the relationship of key ideas visually, using images, graphs, or tables. - 4.
 The instructor may distribute discussion questions to the class before the readings are due.
 If so, use these or come up with new discussion questions.
 Good questions don't always have definite answers.
-For instance, a great question is "Who cares?"

-- 5. Discuss areas that are confusing or problematic.
+For instance, a great question is "So what?" - 5.
+Discuss areas that are confusing or problematic.
 Also, feel free to argue for or against the positions of the authors.
 If you as the presenter are having trouble understanding a portion of the reading, chances are, you are not the only one! - 6.
 Indicate what these ideas suggest about papers or assignments and/or how best to plan to use these ideas in the paper or assignment. - 7.
 Engage the class in discussion about key findings.
 The point of these discussions should be to move the class closer to a goal of understanding and using particular theories or analytic methods effectively. - 8.
 Don't aim for "coverage," i.e. a detailed representation of all the readings for the week.
 Rather, be selective and strategic; choose the most significant parts and make the greatest use of those. - 9.
 Look for patterns across the readings.
-If the presenter notices the same themes, ideas, examples, arguments, topics, and/or terms reappear in the works of different authors, pursue the connections. - 10.
+If you notice the same themes, ideas, examples, arguments, topics, and/or terms reappear in the works of different authors, pursue the connections. - 10.
 If working in a group, members of the group may decide to divide the work of the presentation.
 One approach is to have each member focus on a different part of the reading.
 Another approach is to work conceptually or by topic, with one member looking at history, another at theory, another at themes, and so on.